-19. Structure of tariffs
+20. Structure of tariffs

-- (1) The municipality may- - (a) determine the kilowatt-hours of electricity per month and the kilolitres of water which will be provided free of charge to a consumer who have registered as an indigent in terms of section 15(l)(b); - (b) consider relief in respect of the tariffs for sewerage and refuse removal for such registered indigent to the extent that the council deems such relief affordable in terms of each annual budget, however, such relief may not be less than a discount as determined by the municipality; and - (c) levy a surcharge on a service or services in appropriate circumstances, such as during a national disaster or times of drought where it may be necessary to institute limits on consumption. - (2) The tariff for a pre-paid meter is the same as the ordinary consumption tariffs levied on the category of consumer concerned, and no availability charge is levied on a property where a pre-paid meter has been installed.
+- (1) The municipality may- - (a) determine the kilowatt-hours of electricity per month and the kilolitres of water which will be provided free of charge to any category of consumer; and

+- (b) consider relief in respect of the tariffs for sewerage and refuse removal for such registered indigent to the extent that the council deems such relief affordable in terms of each annual budget, however, such relief may not be less than a discount as determined by the municipality. - (2) The tariff for consumption for a pre-paid meter is the same as the ordinary consumption tariffs levied on the category of consumer concerned, and no basic charge is payable on a property where a pre-paid meter has been installed.

-20. Electricity
+21. Electricity

-- (1) The various categories of electricity consumers, as set out in subsection (3), are charged at the applicable tariffs, as approved by the municipality in each annual budget. - (2) Tariff adjustments are effective in respect of July accounts each year. - (3) Categories of consumers and charges are as follows: - (a) with the exception of a registered indigent, a consumer must be billed for all the electricity consumed at the tariff applicable to the category in which the particular consumer falls. - (b) the tariff for domestic consumption of electricity may not exceed such percentage, per kilowatt-hours, as determined by the municipality, of the tariff applicable to other consumers, and all other consumers, including businesses, industries and institutional consumers, must pay the same tariff per kilowatt-hour. - (c) A domestic electricity consumer of the municipality who is registered as an indigent with the municipality must receive free the amount of kilowatt-hours of electricity as determined in terms of section 19(1).

-- (d) a domestic electricity consumer other than a registered indigent and sub-economic (Government subsidised Housing) consumer must additionally be billed an availability charge per meter installed. - (e) a commercial, industrial and other non-domestic property must additionally be billed a monthly availability charge per meter installed and, where applicable, a demand charge appropriate to its respective levels of consumption.
+- (1) The various categories of electricity consumers, as set out in subsection (3), are charged at the applicable tariffs, as approved by the municipality in each annual budget. - (2) Subject to section 18(1), tariff adjustments are effective in respect of July accounts each year. - (3) Categories of consumers and charges are as follows: - (a) with the exception of a registered indigent, a consumer must be billed for all the electricity consumed at the tariff applicable to the category in which the particular consumer falls. - (b) the tariff for domestic consumption of electricity may not exceed such percentage, per kilowatt-hours, as determined by the municipality, of the tariff applicable to other consumers, and all consumers with the same type of connection must pay the same tariff per kilowatt-hour. - (c) electricity consumers of a category determined by the municipality must receive free the amount of kilowatt-hours of electricity as determined in terms of section 20(1). - (d) a domestic electricity consumer other than a registered indigent and sub-economic (Government subsidised Housing) consumer may additionally be billed a basic charge per meter installed. - (e) a commercial, industrial and other non-domestic property may additionally be billed a monthly basic charge per meter installed and, where applicable, a demand charge appropriate to its respective levels of consumption.

-21. Water
+22. Water

-- (1) The categories of water consumers as set out in subsection (5), are charged at the applicable tariffs, as approved by the municipality in each annual budget. - (2) Tariff adjustments are effective in respect of July accounts each year. - (3) The tariff levied for domestic consumption of water escalates according to the volume of water consumed, and will be based on a monthly consumption as determined by the municipality. - (4) The tariff for non-domestic water consumption is based on a single tariff per kilolitre consumed, irrespective of the volume of consumption concerned. - (5) Categories of consumers and charges are as follows: - (a) a domestic water consumer registered as an indigent with the municipality must receive free the first six kilolitre of water consumed per month, thereafter a tariff as determined by the municipality is applicable on metered water consumption. - (b) all other domestic consumers are charged for actual water consumption at a stepped tariff per kilolitre as determined by the municipality. - (c) the tariff applicable to domestic consumption of water may not exceed such percentage per kilolitre as determined by the municipality, of the tariff applicable to other consumers and all other consumers, including businesses, industries and institutional consumers, must pay the tariff as contemplated in subsection (4). - (d) an availability charge per water meter, as determined by the municipality, is charged on a water consumer.
+- (1) The categories of water consumers as set out in subsection (5), are charged at the applicable tariffs, as approved by the municipality in each annual budget. - (2) Subject to section 18(1), tariff adjustments are effective in respect of July accounts each year. - (3) The tariff levied for domestic consumption of water escalates according to the volume of water consumed, and will be based on a monthly consumption as determined by the municipality. - (4) The tariff for non-domestic water consumption is based on monthly consumption as determined by the municipality. - (5) Categories of consumers and charges are as follows: - (a) a domestic water consumer registered as an indigent with the municipality must receive free the first six kilolitre of water consumed per month, thereafter a tariff as determined by the municipality is applicable on metered water consumption. - (b) all other domestic consumers are charged for actual water consumption at a stepped tariff per kilolitre as determined by the municipality. - (c) the tariff applicable to domestic consumption of water may not exceed such percentage per kilolitre as determined by the municipality, of the tariff applicable to other consumers and all other consumers, including businesses, industries and institutional consumers, must pay the tariff as contemplated in subsection (4).

+(d) a basic charge per water meter, as determined by the municipality, is charged on a water consumer.

-22. Refuse removal
+23. Refuse removal